GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 **IMAGE**

 Than you can flip the board to solder in the sockets from the top.
-Than flip it again and insert the pins in the sockets.
+Flip it again and insert the pins in the sockets.

 > **Note**
 > Use a plier to insert them.
-Don't apply to much force, you'll will feel if they're snap in.
-After snapped in you can carefully apply some pressure from above, using a flat object, to make sure they're fully seated.
+Don't use too much force, you will feel them snap in.
+After that you can carefully apply some pressure , using a flat object, to make sure they're fully seated.

 **IMAGE**